peteroupc/peteroupc.github.io/bernoulli.md

 3. If _k_ is odd and _u_ is less than _v_, or if _k_ is even and _v_ is less than _u_, return _k_.
 4. Set _u_ to _v_, then add 1 to _k_, then go to step 2.

-This algorithm generates an alternating sequence of a random length, and in so doing, it returns the number _n_ with the following probability:
+This algorithm generates an alternating sequence of a random length, and in doing so, it returns the number _n_ with the following probability:

 _C_(_n_) = (1 &minus; _a_<sub>_n_ + 1</sub>/(_a_<sub>_n_</sub> * (_n_ + 1)) ) * (1 &minus; &Sigma;<sub>_j_ = 0, ..., _n_ &minus; 1</sub> _C_(_j_) )<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;= (_a_<sub>_n_</sub> * (_n_ + 1) &minus; _a_<sub>_n_ + 1</sub>) / (_n_ + 1)!,